▸ the_harness_layer v0.9 · early_access _

 06// objections

-Q.02I'm a technical founder, not a software business owner.
+Q.02I'm a solo technical founder, not on an engineering team.
 Does this still work? +

-That's exactly who we built it for.
-The harnesses give one person the discipline a real team would have without making you hire one.
-Technical founder is the primary audience — the person who can read the specs, ship the product, and is now also the marketer, the support team, and the on-call engineer.
+That's exactly who it's built for.
+The harness gives one person the architectural discipline a real team would have without making you hire one.
+The engineer-founder is the primary audience — the person who can read the specs, ship the product, and is on call when it breaks at 2am.

 Q.03I run an Elixir agency.
 Does this fit our delivery model? +